-Limits for non-high rated counterparties and non-rated building societies are detailed at Appendix 6.
+Limits for non-high rated counterparties and non-rated building societies are detailed at Appendix 5.

-- 6.24 The credit ratings will be monitoring as follows: - All credit ratings are reviewed weekly.
-The Commissioner has access to Fitch, Moody's and Standard and Poor's credit ratings and is alerted to changes through its use of the Sector creditworthiness service.
-Ongoing monitoring of ratings also takes place in response to ad-hoc e-mail alerts from Sector. - If a counterparty's or deposit scheme's rating is downgraded with the result that it no longer meets the Commissioner's minimum criteria, the further use of that counterparty/deposit scheme as a new deposit will be withdrawn immediately. - If a counterparty is upgraded so that it fulfils the Commissioner's criteria, its inclusion will be considered for approval by the Treasurer. - 6.25 Sole reliance will not be placed on the use of this external service.
+- 6.23 The credit ratings will be monitored as follows: - All credit ratings are reviewed weekly.
+The Commissioner has access to Fitch, Moody's and Standard and Poor's credit ratings and is alerted to changes through its use of the Capita Asset Services creditworthiness service.
+Ongoing monitoring of ratings also takes place in response to ad-hoc e-mail alerts from Capita Asset Services. - If a counterparty's or deposit scheme's rating is downgraded with the result that it no longer meets the Commissioner's minimum criteria, the further use of that counterparty/deposit scheme as a new deposit will be withdrawn immediately. - If a counterparty is upgraded so that it fulfils the Commissioner's criteria, its inclusion will be considered for approval by the Treasurer. - 6.24 Sole reliance will not be placed on the use of this external service.
 In addition the Commissioner will also use market data and information on government support for banks and the credit ratings of government support.